hao-pt/Face-recognition/README.md

 For **embedding image**: we used pretrained OpenFace model in OpenCV to extract 128-d embedding vector of a face to discriminate it with objects in different classes where each class is a distintive identity (e.g. name, ID, etc) belonging to 1 object.

-For **classification**, output embeddings were fed to SVM classifier to recognize objects.
+For **face recognition**, output embeddings were fed to SVM classifier to recognize objects with corresponding identity.

 ## Source code
 You can click at corresponding source liked [Demo1](./Demo1) or [Demo2](./Demo2) where each has its own README.md for clarification.